mojodojo101/webmapper/README.md

 # webmapper

+need to do sth about the output of gobuster when i cancel the script if u cancel the gobuster script u will need to:

+cat gobusterGarbageFile.txt >> <g.sh out file>

+this will merge the last run of g.sh with ur url file

-need to do sth about the output of gobuster when i cancel the script maybe sth like call another script that waits for gobuster pid to finish while kill -0 PIDOFGOBUSTER 2> /dev/null; do sleep 1; done;
+maybe sth like call another script that waits for gobuster pid to finish while kill -0 PIDOFGOBUSTER 2> /dev/null; do sleep 1; done;